Azure/bicep/src/vscode-bicep/README.md

 ### Snippets

 Bicep has a small set of snippets for core language keywords (`param`, `var`, `resource`, `module`, `output`).
 The snippets are contextual, so they should only show up in the places they are valid.
-We plan to convert all of the ARM Template resource snippets that are used by the ARM Tools VS Code extension into bicep snippets.
+All of the ARM Template resource snippets available in the ARM Tools VS Code extension are available as bicep resource snippets.

 ![snippets for top level keywords](/docs/images/snippets.gif)